-- On the long term, the UK wishes to remain one of the best performing countries in the world with regard to road safety. - Great Britain has left the idea of road safety targets and uses forecasted scenarios. - The UK uses high risk site treatment, road safety audits and inspections to improve infrastructure. - The BAC level in the UK is higher than in most other EU countries. - For motorised two-wheelers, the minimum age is 19 years and for car driving 17 years, which differs from the 18 years which is most common in the EU.
+- On the long term, the UK wishes to remain one of the best performing countries in the world with regard to road safety. - Great Britain has left the idea of road safety targets and uses forecasted scenarios. - The UK uses high risk site treatment, road safety audits and inspections to improve infrastructure. - The BAC level in the UK is higher than in most other EU countries. - For car driving the minimum age is 17 years, which differs from the 18 years which is most common in the EU.